Daimler Buses presents eCitaro K and eMobility Services at mobility move 2025 in Berlin | Automotive World

 Charging management system for efficient electric bus operation

 Daimler Buses Solutions relies on a sophisticated charging management system that can be individually configured for each operation.
-The customer receives a quick overview of the charging infrastructure, charging processes and charging history, as well as the position, state of charge and remaining range of each vehicle in clear, graphical and tabular displays.
-An interface to the Omniplus On Data Packages allows additional vehicle information to be added.
+The customer receives a quick overview of the charging infrastructure, charging processes and charging history in clear, graphical and tabular displays.
+With an interface to the Omniplus On Data Packages, further vehicle information such as the position, charge level and remaining range of each vehicle can be added.
 The charging management system works independently of the vehicle type and is also suitable for multi-brand fleets.

 SOURCE: Daimler Truck